BUTANE-Smart-Chain/Butane-docs/docs/use/faq.md

 <summary><b>Can I use my Ledger device?</b></summary>

 Absolutely!
 Take a look at the [Ledger](./connect-your-wallet/keplr) for more information.
 Metamask, Keplr, and WalletConnect all work with Ledger.
-Ledger setup will be required before engaging with the dApps and products on Evmos.
+Ledger setup will be required before engaging with the dApps and products on Butane.

 </details>